InternationalTradeAdministration/developerportal/_posts/v2/2015-06-17-documentation-endpoints.md

 ###Endpoints for Documentation

 Below is the list of all available APIs that ITA provides.
 Documentation for each endpoint is published as HTML pages and as JSON endpoints through [Swagger](http://swagger.io/).
+Explore the data with [Demo Search Apps](demo-search-apps.html) built for each API.

 | Endpoint Name	| HTML Documentation | JSON Documentation |
 | -------------| -------------|-------------|